Skip to main content

 fastest-growing industry in terms of employment (US BLS)

-What projects will work on as a finance intern?
+What projects will finance interns undertake?

 The specific projects that a finance intern will work on will depend on the company and the role they are assigned.
 However, some common projects that finance interns may be involved in include financial modeling, investment analysis, market research, and risk management.
 They may also be involved in analyzing market trends and researching new investment products or opportunities.